 Because my data are confidential

 Data may have legitimate reasons for access to be restricted.
 The SCAR data policy notes that access may be restricted for confidential data about human subjects, or data with intellectual property issues, or because releasing the data may cause harm to the public or environment (e.g. locations of nest sites for endangered species).
-These are the only exceptions to the SCAR and SOOS policy of full, free, and open access to data.
+These are the only exceptions to the SCAR and SOOS policies of full, free, and open access to data.

 Because I might not get properly cited for my work